aufau/SaberMod/README.rst

   Default server mode.
 Read `Server Modes`_ section to learn how to use it properly.

+g_modeDefaultMap <map>
+  Map for default mode.
+Leave blank to not change map.

 g_modeIdleTime <minutes>
   Reset to default mode if server has been idle for this many minutes.